 5. Get new sneakers!

 Often, pounding the pavement in old sneakers can lead to injury, says Viera, and injured muscles are certainly not as efficient.
 Make sure to get fitted for new sneakers every 300 to 500 miles.
 And be sure to properly break them in by walking for a few miles before lacing up for a long run.
-Check out our guide to the best running shoes here.
+Check out how to find the perfect running shoe here.